 Default configuration file is at /etc/fragroute.conf.
-One can either use this defaut file or write a new configuration file.
-Custom file requires following rules to be be written.
+One can either use this default file or write a new configuration file.
+The custom file requires following rules to be written.

 delay first|last|random <ms> drop first|last|random <prob-%> dup first|last|random <prob-%> echo <string> ... ip_chaff dup|opt|<ttl> ip_frag <size> [old|new] ip_opt lsrr|ssrr <ptr> <ip-addr> ... ip_ttl <ttl> ip_tos <tos> order random|reverse print tcp_chaff cksum|null|paws|rexmit|seq|syn|<ttl> tcp_opt mss|wscale <size> tcp_seg <size> [old|new]

 Fragroute Homepage: http://www.monkey.org/~dugsong/fragroute/